rtmag/r_project/RNASeq_MT_VS_WT.md

 mutation_annotation <- colnames(uvm_exp_tumors)
 mutation_annotation[ mutation_annotation %in% wt] <- "GNAQ_WT"
 mutation_annotation[ mutation_annotation %in% mut] <- "GNAQ_MUT"

+# check that you have mutation info for all the samples in the RNA-Seq matrix
+table(mutation_annotation)
 ```
 - From here on the analysis is similar to the one observed in WT vs NORMAL samples: